AtoraSuunva/AtoraSuunva/README.md

 Heya, I'm Atora.
-I love programming.
-I hate programming.
-I can talk about ECMAScript for hours.
-Will fight the borrow checker for hours.
+I write code for fun and/or money.
+FOSS and dice enthusiast.

 They/Them
 He/Him